kedro-org/kedro-viz/docs/source/cli-docs.md

 **Options:**

 - `--platform <platform>`
   - The cloud platform to host Kedro Viz on.
-Supported platforms include `aws` `azure` and and `gcp`.
+Supported platforms include `aws` `azure` and `gcp`.
 This option is required.

 - `--endpoint <endpoint>`
   - The static website hosted endpoint.
 This option is required.